cyberark/ansible-conjur-host-identity/README.md

 ## Requirements

-* Conjur v1+ or Dynamic Access Provider (DAP) v10+
+* Conjur v1+ or Conjur Enterprise (formerly DAP) v10+
 * Conjur Enterprise v4
 * Ansible v2.8

 If you are using Ansible v2.9+, please consider using our [Ansible Collection](https://github.com/cyberark/ansible-conjur-collection) instead.

-## Using ansible-conjur-host-identity with Conjur OSS
+## Using ansible-conjur-host-identity with Conjur Open Source

-Are you using this project with [Conjur OSS](https://github.com/cyberark/conjur)?
+Are you using this project with [Conjur Open Source](https://github.com/cyberark/conjur)?
 Then we **strongly** recommend choosing the version of this project to use from the latest [Conjur OSS suite release](https://docs.conjur.org/Latest/en/Content/Overview/Conjur-OSS-Suite-Overview.html).
 Conjur maintainers perform additional testing on the suite release versions to ensure